gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 You will need to sign-off your commit (git commit -s) before sending the patch for review.
-By signing off your patch, you agree to the terms listed under "Developer's Certificate of Origin" section in the CONTRIBUTING file available in the repository root.
+By signing off your patch, you agree to the terms listed under the "Developer's Certificate of Origin" section in the CONTRIBUTING file available in the repository root.

 Provide a meaningful commit message.
 Your commit message should be in the following format

--   A short one line subject describing what the patch accomplishes
+-   A short one-line subject describing what the patch accomplishes
 -   An empty line following the subject
 -   Situation necessitating the patch
 -   Description of the code changes